aemonge/ollama-watchdog/README.md

         markdown and render it.
 And quite the tail, and watch the file with watchdog to be less resource intensive
 -   [ ] Use a database to store the conversations.
+-   [ ] Block the input while the responses are being processed or at least queue it and trim duplicated.